How to discern truth from lies

 The Three Principles of Discerning Truth

-There are three fundamental principles used to discern truth from lies.
+There are three fundamental principles used to discern biblical truth from lies.
 We ought to apply these principles to everything that we hear, think or do.
 But the first question we need to ask ourselves is:

 Do I want to know the truth?

-The foundation of all that we believe is based on what we accept as truth – our perception of it.
+The foundation of all that we believe is based on what we have chosen to accept as truth – i.e. our perception of it.
 This means that we can choose to believe something based upon choice, and not on reasonable evidence, therefore, willfully deceiving ourselves.
 Many have chosen to believe that which is contrary to truth, and few test what they believe.
 This is because discovering the truth obligates them to live by it.
 For knowing the truth, requires us to forsake the pursuit of many temporal pleasures that the deceptions of sin have promised.
-And this is our problem; our innate selfishness naturally chooses against truth, even though we know sin to be harmful, and truth to precede blessings.
+And this is our problem; our cultured selfishness naturally chooses against truth, even though we know sin to be harmful, and truth to precede blessings.